Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Introduction

-Relatedly, we will use a direct data-type representation (a `deep embedding' \cite{BGGHHV92}) of terms in code and the default capture-avoiding substitution operation.
-The equivalence results presented in this paper extend to calculi with other term representations provided the evaluation order of redexes (the strategy) remains unchanged, and extend to calculi where the strategy can be simulated (\eg~\cite[Sec.\,6]{Plo75}).
-Of course, an efficient term representation is chosen with the practical goal of defining more efficient versions of strategies that alter the evaluation order (\eg~call-by-need evaluates copies of the same redex once, unlike call-by-name).
-Such strategies are not realisable in the pure lambda calculus but the results in this paper can inform further work for such strategies (Section~\ref{sec:contribs}.C1).
+In the same line, we represent terms in code with a direct data-type representation (a `deep embedding' \cite{BGGHHV92}), and use a direct implementation of the capture-avoiding substitution operation of the calculus.
+The results presented in this paper extend to other term representations provided the evaluation order of redexes is preserved.
+The results also extend to calculi where the strategies we study can be simulated, \eg~\cite[Sec.\,6]{Plo75}.

-Indeed, we leave all efficiency considerations aside because the particulars constrain the possible strategy space.
-We study strategies in the default setting of the pure lambda calculus.
-In that setting there are no optimal strategies because there are terms for which any strategy duplicates work \cite{Lev78,Lev80}.
+We ignore efficiency issues because in the pure lambda calculus there are no optimal strategies---there exist terms for which any strategy duplicates work \cite{Lev78,Lev80}.
 Our goal is to structure the strategy space to prove one-step equivalence.
-Efficiency considerations can be studied afterwards in a constrained strategy space.
+Efficiency can be studied afterwards, constraining the strategy space by efficiency considerations.
+Also, efficient versions of strategies may be undefinable in the pure lambda calculus.
+For example, call-by-need is an efficient version of call-by-name that evaluates copies of the same redex once but requires sharing and memoisation \cite{FH88}.
+The results in this paper can inform further work for such strategy spaces (see contribution \ref{C:survey}).
 For the wide-range of issues regarding efficiency see \cite{Lev80,FH88,Lam89,GAL92,AG98,RP04,AdL16,AdLV21}.

-\item The pure lambda calculus allows free variables and hence \emph{open} terms, with the particular case of \emph{neutral terms} (\emph{neutrals}, for short).\footnote{We thank Noam Zeilberger for pointing us to the `neutral' terminology.} A free variable is not a parameter of an abstraction.
-The notion is relative to a term: $x$ may be free in $B$ but it is bound (not free) in $\lambda x.B$.
+The pure lambda calculus allows free variables and hence \emph{open} terms, with the particular case of \emph{neutral terms} (\emph{neutrals}, for short).\footnote{We thank Noam Zeilberger for pointing us to the `neutral' terminology.} A free variable is not a parameter of an abstraction.
+The notion is relative to a term: $x$ may be free in $B$ but bound (not free) in $\lambda x.B$.
 Neutral terms are applications of the form $x\,N_1\cdots N_n$ where $n\geq1$.
 A neutral is not a redex, and cannot evaluate to a redex unless a suitable term can be substituted for the leftmost variable operator (called the `head variable').
 When the head variable is free, it may be seen as a data-type value constructor that is applied to the $n$ operands.